khulnasoft/integrations-core/azure_active_directory/README.md

 ### Events

-Datadog sends credential expiry events, which grant visibility into credential expirations for Azure app registrations, Key Vault keys, Key Vault secrets, and Key Vault certificates.
+Khulnasoft sends credential expiry events, which grant visibility into credential expirations for Azure app registrations, Key Vault keys, Key Vault secrets, and Key Vault certificates.
 The Azure Active Directory integration must be installed to receive events for Azure app registrations.
 Receiving events from Azure also requires installation of the [Azure integration][7].

 - **Expiration events** are sent 60, 30, 15, and 1 day(s) before credential expiration, and once after expiration.
 - **Missing permission events** are sent every 15 days.
-A missing permission event lists the Key Vaults for which Datadog has not been given permissions.
+A missing permission event lists the Key Vaults for which Khulnasoft has not been given permissions.
 If no changes have been made regarding Key Vault permissions in the previous 15-day cycle, the event notification is not sent again.

 You can view these events in [Event Explorer][5].